 Some queries that produce many results may result in false positives in histograms.
 This could manifest as histograms showing trace results that are not in the trace list.

-When you select a trace from the trace list, you see a map of services (if available), and a "waterfall" display of that trace's timeline and spans:
+When you select a trace from the trace list, you see a map of services (if available), and a "waterfall" display of that trace's spans.